sijomc/grafana-dashboard-nginx-prometheus-exporter/NodeJS exporter/README.md

     labelNames: ['method']
 });

-/**
- * A Prometheus counter that counts the invocations with different paths
- * e.g. /foo and /bar will be counted as 2 different paths */
+/** * A Prometheus counter that counts the invocations with different paths. e.g. /foo and /bar will be counted as 2 different paths */

 module.exports.pathsTaken = pathsTaken = new Counter({
     name: 'pathsTaken',